degero/azure-terraform/scripts/administrators/README.md

 1. setup-github-oidc-subject.sh

 Take the output from setup-azure-tfstate-store.sh and compose/update the /envionrments/env/backend.hcl files with the state storage details using the backend.hcl.example as guidance.

+If you wish to add other environments later, replace ENVS with new ones to create and run the above steps 1 and 2.

 ## setup-azure-tfstate-store.sh